eguidotti/website/content/publication/efficient-estimation-of-bid-ask-spreads-from-open-high-low-and-close-prices/index.md

 summary: Available at SSRN

 # Abstract
-abstract: This paper formally derives an efficient estimator of the bid-ask spread from open, high, low, and close prices.
-The estimator is asymptotically unbiased and optimally combines the full set of price data to minimize the estimation variance.
-In absence of quote data, it delivers the most accurate estimates of bid-ask spreads theoretically, numerically, and empirically.
-The estimator is easy to calculate and has a broad applicability in empirical finance.
-We discuss implications for applied research.
+abstract: Popular bid-ask spread estimators are downward biased when trading is infrequent.
+Moreover, they consider only a subset of open, high, low, and close prices and neglect potentially useful information to improve the spread estimate.
+By accounting for discretely observed prices, this paper derives asymptotically unbiased estimators of the effective bid-ask spread.
+Moreover, we optimally combine them to minimize the estimation variance and obtain an efficient estimator.
+Through theoretical analyses, numerical simulations, and empirical evaluations, we show that our efficient estimator dominates other estimators from transaction prices, yields novel insights for measuring bid-ask spreads, and has broad applicability in empirical finance.

 # Links
 doi: 10.2139/ssrn.3892335